Monar/bem-names/README.md

 configuration for every component.
 The slowest of presented here.

-* **[b_](https://www.npmjs.com/package/b_)** Very fast generator allowing basic configuration but limited to two BEM variations.
+* **[b_](https://www.npmjs.com/package/b_)** Very fast generator allowing basic configuration but limited in BEM-flexibility.

 * **[bem-cn](https://www.npmjs.com/package/bem-cn)** Versatile BEM class name
 generator.
 Does not have flexible API allowing to apply other conventions.
 Personally prefer API similar to "classic" [classnames][classnames].

 * **[classnames](https://www.npmjs.com/package/bem-cn)** Good class name
-generator but with no support for BEM. :]
+generator but without support form BEM-like naming convention. :]

 ### Performance
 I've performed some performance tests.
 Each packaged received same parameters, and bemNames was configured to match output for each of the packages.

-*Implementation with De-duplication was about 18% slower.*
+*Implementation with de-duplication was about 18% slower.*

 | |10K | bemNames |